Mississippi Court Records

 What is an Uncontested Divorce in Mississippi?

 Uncontested divorce forms in Mississippi can be obtained from the local Clerk of Court offices.
-Interested persons may find resources for obtaining forms, as well as filing guides, through the Mississippi Judiciary’s Civil Legal Assistance page.
+Interested persons may find resources for obtaining forms and filing guides through the Mississippi Judiciary’s Civil Legal Assistance page.
 In uncontested cases, spouses will be required to file the following forms:

 Individuals can inspect and copy uncontested divorce records from the courthouse under the Mississippi Public Records Law and Miss Code Ann. § 9–1–38, Additionally, the Mississippi State Department of Health (MSDH) accepts five-year record search requests.
 The MSDH maintains records from January 1, 1926, to June 30, 1938, and January 1, 1942, to date.
 Records that have been sealed or are confidential under Miss.
 Code Ann. § 25–61–11.1 are not publicly accessible.